afneville/docs/dev/functional.md

 Generally, variables in functional programming are immutable.
 The value of a variable cannot be modified once defined.
-Consequently, every occurrence of a variable in a functional program can be replaced with its value - a situation referred to as referential transparency.
+Consequently, every occurrence of a variable in a functional program can be replaced with its value - a situation referred to as _referential transparency_.